ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 In most cases, rotating credentials is a straight-forward process:

-1. Generate a replacement service credential For more information, see [How can I generate service credentials?](#find-service-credentials-iam).
+1. Generate a replacement service credential For more information, see [how to generate service credentials](#find-service-credentials-iam).
 1. Replace the current credential with the newly-generated credential.
 1. Delete the no-longer-used service credential.